Khashiev/Java7/README.md

 195
 ```

-- If a method contains more than one parameter, you need to set values for each one
+- If a method has more than one parameter, you must set values for each parameter.
-- If the method has void type, a line with returned value information is not displayed
+- If the method is of void type, no return value line is displayed.
-- In a program session, interaction only with a single class is possible; a single field of its object can be modified, and a single method can be called
+- In a program session, you can interact with only a single class, modify a single field of its object, and call a single method.
-- You may use throws operator.
+- You can use the throws operator.

 # Chapter IV
 ### Exercise 01 – Annotations – SOURCE